Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 1. Will be colour-coded to set user expectations.

     - Blue will be used for successes and to provide information.
-It is a positive colour used to display information and matches the websites blue/orange design.
+It is a positive colour used to display information and matches the website's blue/orange design.

-    - Red will be used to draw the users attention.
+    - Red will be used to draw the user's attention.
 Providing a warning that there is an issue with their intended task.

 2. `onClick` these elements will (as necessary):
     - Removes the alert from the screen.